mattermost/docs/source/developer/bot-accounts.rst

 RESTful API
 ^^^^^^^^^^^

 Use the RESTful API ``POST /bots`` to create a bot.
-Must have permissions to create bots.
+You must have permissions to create bots.

 See our `API documentation <https://api.mattermost.com/#tag/bots>`_ to learn more about creating and managing bots through the API.